 Whether you’re building websites or apps, and regardless of your specific field, you’re always going to need copy to flesh out your content.
 It’s a part of web design that is often overlooked, however, with businesses and individuals alike assuming that it doesn’t matter.
 Consequently, they pad out their pages with bland text, seeing functional completion as a sensible goal.

 This is a mistake.
 To maximize brand performance, every aspect of a website or app should be polished to a mirror shine, and the copy is no exception.
-What’s more, it’s actually extremely important, and one of its key goals must be to carry across a perspective that’s clearly human in nature (as opposed to seeming as though it could have been procedurally generated by an AI).
+What’s more, it’s actually extremely important, and one of its key goals must be to carry across a perspective that’s clearly human in nature (as opposed to seeming as though an AI could have procedurally generated it).

 Not convinced that this warrants much attention?
 That’s alright.
 In this article, we’re going to cover 5 key reasons why your web copy needs to be human to be heard, so we’ll see if you’re sold by the end.
 Let’s get started: